KellenNjoroge/MC-11-flask-read-me/README.md

 _What things you need to install the software and how to install them_

 _`Give the example`_

+## Installing
+Say what the step will be
+_`Give the example`_

+## Deployment

+Add additional notes about how to deploy this on a live system
+## Built With
+The web language/framework used
 ## License
 MIT License